 |Continuing undergraduates||May 1|

-Late Applicants: Students who apply for aid after the above deadlines may qualify for federal, state, or private aid, but cannot be guaranteed consideration for Georgetown University institutional scholarship assistance.
+Late Applicants: Students who apply for aid after the above "priority" deadlines may still qualify for federal, state, or private financial aid funds, but cannot be guaranteed consideration for Georgetown University institutional scholarship assistance if they apply after the priority deadline.

 Self-Employed Parents/Students & Business and/or Farm Owners: Applicants for Georgetown’s need-based institutional scholarships must submit copies of parent/student personal, business, and/or farm tax returns via the College Board’s secure online IDOC portal.